 You may feel embarrassed or ashamed to discover you have bed bugs in your home, but a bed bug infestation has no bearing on your own hygiene or the type of house you keep.
-This is why bed bugs are such hardy and enduring species.
+This is why bed bugs are such hardy and enduring species that you need Raleigh pest control specialists to eradicate them.
 They can live nearly anywhere, including places you might frequent outside the home.
 In fact, bed bugs have affected many big name stores in New York, including Nike and Bloomingdale’s.

 Your family may have no idea that bed bugs are taunting them until they turn on the lights and see blood stains on the sheets in the morning.
-These blood stains could be the result of a crushed bed bug, but they may also be the result of the bug’s excretions, which happen soon after feeding.
-If you are one of those who does not actually feel the bug bite, these stains may be the key to spotting the bugs before they worsen.
+These bloodstains could be the result of a crushed bed bug, but they may also be the result of the bug’s excretions, which happens soon after feeding.
+If you are one of those who doesn't actually feel the bug bite, these stains may be the key to spotting the bugs before they worsen.

 Contrary to popular belief, bed bugs may come out during the daylight hours to feast on your blood.
 If the bed bug is hungry, it will come out for a snack.
 You do not have to be snug in your bed for the bugs to come out.

 They Can Bite You Without You Feeling It